Yes, nonprofits can use giving lists instead of traditional donation forms, and in many cases, they perform significantly better.

 Yes, but it’s not recommended.
 A hybrid model performs best.

-Do donors prefer gift lists or cash donations?
+Do donors prefer giving lists or cash donations?

-Many donors prefer gift lists because they feel more transparent and impactful.
+Many donors prefer giving lists because they feel more transparent and impactful.

 Yes, especially for local or community-based organizations.